 One of my personal favorites probably gets overlooked a lot.
 It's the very first one.
 It so plainly tells us how to be blessed in life and how to prosper, and it plainly states what will happen to those who don't choose that way.
 I like the blessing way, myself!

 Yes, Psalm 23 is a great psalm.
 I'm reading a book right now called, "Traveling Light" by Max Lucado and it's about Psalm 23.
-Very good so far.
+Very good so far.Okay so favorite Psalms?

 Of course I also like Psalm 139 as you already know.
 David was so real and sincere...it's inspiring.

-It'd be rather difficult for me to pick out just ONE Psalm as THE most significant one for me because the Psalms run the whole gamut of human experiences and their interaction with the Divine.
+Well, exactly; there is such a range of experience and expression in the Psalms: the highs, the lows, the glory and the crucible of suffering.
+All have their place.It'd be rather difficult for me to pick out just ONE Psalm as THE most significant one for me because the Psalms run the whole gamut of human experiences and their interaction with the Divine.